Cohort-Based Active Modality Acquisition: Abstract

 \section{Abstract}

-Real-world machine learning applications often involve data from multiple modalities that must be integrated effectively to make robust predictions.
-However, in many practical settings, not all modalities are available for every sample, and acquiring additional modalities can be costly.
-This raises the question: which samples should be prioritized for additional modality acquisition when resources are limited?
-While prior work has explored individual-level acquisition strategies and training-time active learning paradigms, test-time and cohort-based acquisition remain underexplored.
-We introduce \ac{cama}, a novel test-time setting to formalize the challenge of selecting which samples should receive an additional modality.
-We derive acquisition strategies that leverage a combination of generative imputation and discriminative modeling to estimate the expected benefit of acquiring a missing modality based on common evaluation metrics.
-We also introduce upper-bound heuristics that provide performance ceilings to benchmark acquisition strategies.
-Experiments on multimodal datasets with up to 15 modalities demonstrate that our proposed imputation-based strategies can more effectively guide the acquisition of an additional modality for selected samples compared with methods relying solely on pre-acquisition information, entropy-based guidance, or random selection.
-We showcase the real-world relevance and scalability of our method by demonstrating its ability to effectively guide the costly acquisition of proteomics data for disease prediction in a large prospective cohort, the \ac{ukbb}.
-Our work provides an effective approach for optimizing modality acquisition at the cohort level, enabling more effective use of resources in constrained settings.\footnote{Code will be published on \href{http://www.github.com}{GitHub}.}
+Real-world multimodal machine learning often faces missing, costly-to-acquire modalities, raising the problem of which samples to prioritize for additional acquisition under a budget.
+Prior work mainly studies per-sample or training-time acquisition while test-time, cohort-level acquisition is less explored.
+We propose \ac{cama}, a novel test-time cohort-level modality acquisition setting, and introduce imputation-based acquisition strategies that estimate the expected utility of acquiring a missing modality, along with upper-bound heuristics for benchmarking.
+Experiments on datasets with up to 15 modalities demonstrate that our proposed imputation-based strategies can more effectively guide the acquisition of an additional modality for selected samples compared with methods relying solely on pre-acquisition information, entropy-based guidance, or random selection.
+We showcase the real-world relevance and scalability of our method by demonstrating its ability to guide the acquisition of proteomics data for disease prediction in a large prospective cohort, the \ac{ukbb}.
+Our work provides an effective approach for optimizing modality acquisition at the cohort level, enabling more effective use of resources in constrained settings.\footnote{Code will be published on GitHub.}